 SNAP, or Services Now for Adult Persons, offers a caregivers program featuring support groups, individual counseling, and educational workshops.
 If you have gotten more caught up in being a home health aide for a family member in NYC rather than focusing on yourself at times, counseling and support groups can help you exponentially.
 They can allow you to talk about your feelings and help you figure out how you can take care of yourself as well.

 Willing Hearts, Helpful Hands organizes a respite program with trained volunteers serving caregivers in Queens, Nassau, and Suffolk Counties.
 It’s a community service program of the Parker Jewish Institute for Health Care and Rehabilitation.

 Caregivers Speak Up is an informal Meetup group where caregivers are invited to share their experiences, listen to other caregivers, and offer support to their peers.

 Groups for Caregivers of Senior Citizens

-The New York Elder Caregiver Support Program oversees supports services for family caregivers through the New York State Office for the Aging.
+The New York Elder Caregiver Support Program oversees support services for family caregivers through the New York State Office for the Aging.
 You can find contact information for your local office here.
 As a home health aide for a family member in NYC, you may be more focused on the senior citizen you are taking care of, but you should seek support services to allow yourself time to get the support you give others on a daily basis.

 The Heights and Hills caregiver program in Brooklyn focuses on family members, friends, or neighbors who provide older adults with unpaid assistance, including emotional support, shopping, cooking, bathing, and bill paying.